waggle-sensor/summer2017/Zeeshan_Nadir/pedestrian_detection_and_tracking/README.md

 - **corrThresh** - Correlation threshold.
 In order to map new pedestrian windows to the old onws, we require that their appearance model have similarity more than a set threshold level given by *corrThresh*.
 When we acquire a new pedestrian window, we take it's color histogram and take a dot product with the existing pedestrians color histogram.
 This dot product should be more than *corrThresh* for them to be matched.

+- **threshForDiscarding** - Threshold for discarding new windows.
+As we acquire each frame, we perform pedestrian detection in the regions where we sensed motion.
+Now, some of these pedestrians might be new, however, others are just existing pedestrians.
+We treat all pedestrians as an instance of existing pedestrian if they have an overlap of more than *threshForDiscarding* with any existing pedestrian.

+- **detectionRate** - Detection rate for detecting pedestrians.
+This parameter specifies the number of frames after which we do a detection step for each pedestrian window.
+Before *detectionRate* number of frames, we keep using KLT tracker.

+- **pixelMovThresh** - Pixel move threshold.
+When we match new pedestran windows to the existing ones, we want to make sure that the motion of pedestrians is not abrupt.
+Therefore, the parameter *pixelMovThresh* specifies the maximum change in the x and y coordinates of the pedestrians that is allowed.